Updated: June 3, 2022

 The calculator also provides a helpful Estimated Rental Fee for the finished property to help you arrive at Return on Investment numbers to help the investment decision process.
 Simply click on the Value button of the navigation bar to see how long it will take for the ADU to pay for itself based on the given rental fee.

-Next Steps: Getting Started
+Next Steps: Getting Started on a Prefab ADU

 - Research Your Local Building Codes for ADUs

 - Perform Cost Analysis & Create a Budget